Mobirise

 4. Deep Learning & AI Models

-4.3 Modern Foundation & Mixture-of-Experts Models
+4.3 Foundation Forecasting Models

 TimeGPT is a large foundation model for time series, pretrained on massive collections of temporal data.
 It can be adapted to new tasks with minimal fine-tuning or even used “out of the box” for many forecasting problems.
 The model aims to provide strong baseline performance without extensive model engineering.
 It reflects a shift toward “time-series-as-a-service” with powerful generic backbones.